 I light my candles with matches I bought at an antiques fair last summer.
 You may also find books and boxes of matches at second-hand stores.
 After I light the candle, I toss the burnt match into my compost bucket.

 As for candles, I buy beeswax.
 They burn slowly and contain no nasty chemicals.
 If you choose tapered candles, they almost completely burn up so you won’t be left with a big hunk of beeswax that may send you spiraling into a bout of zero-waste guilt if you don’t do something with it.
-I recently shredded a couple of spent large beeswax candles to make beeswax food wraps—finishing them sits near the top of my to-do/to-blog list.
+I recently shredded a couple of spent large beeswax candles to make beeswax food wraps.

 Happy Valentine’s Day!